 What these dreams taught me is that I am not really wanting a dog again (yet), I’m wanting Conan again.
 My searching through adoptable dogs was me looking for one that might be Conan.
 None of them are.

-The above photo is my party of adventurers (I’m the monk on the far right) with a spiritual guardian represented by the four-sided die.
+The above photo is my party of adventurers (I’m the monk ).
 I’m not sure what connection this has to my dreams about Conan, except that Dungeons and Dragons is a place I go to once a week where I am surrounded by friends who make me smile and help me forget for a bit the world that weighs on me.

 I once claimed that Dungeons and Dragons had saved my life when my appendix became infected during a game.
 Now, dealing with life without Conan, Dungeons and Dragons continues to save me.
 It allows me to be creative, to escape, and to spend time with a group of friends who make me laugh and smile.